 Syracuse Jewish Family Service (SJFS) at Menorah Park's “M-Power U — A Learning Community for Early Memory Loss” is for individuals who are experiencing cognitive changes, such as mild memory loss, mild cognitive impairment or early stage dementia.
 Participants come for a 4-hour session each week and learn practical skills in a friendly and supportive setting.
 Central to the program is the introduction of memory enhancement activities, compensatory strategies for memory loss, peer support, exercise, and socialization.
 Each section is limited to 15 participants to foster camaraderie and quality programming.
 Although the program activities are specifically for persons with early memory loss, supportive services such as information and referral, case management, and counseling can also be provided to family members.

 The first section is Brain Power Community.
 This section highlights our holistic approach to memory care through memory and cognitive training, coping strategies, lifestyle skills, physical exercise, and educational presentations, as well as periodic excursions to cultural venues.
-This section started in 2017 on Mondays from 9:30am - 1:30pm and due to it's popularity an additional offering was added on Thursdays from 12:00 - 4:00PM.
+This section started in 2017 on Mondays from 9:30am - 1:30pm.

-As our second section we are proud to introduce the Arts and Minds Community — This new MPU section, launching on February 9, emphasizes creative self-expression, skill building, memory enhancement, emotional processing and communication through the arts.
+As our second section we are proud to introduce the Arts and Minds Community — This new MPU section, launched in February, emphasizes creative self-expression, skill building, memory enhancement, emotional processing and communication through the arts.
 Participants engage in creative writing, painting, music, movement, and more, in a peer group setting with or without care partners.
 In the final hour, from 2:30-3:30 pm, we hold the Arts & Minds Café (similar to a memory cafe), a social hour with an expressive arts experience shared by all.
 (Fridays 11:30 am –3:30 pm)

-Free for the month of February: The Arts & Minds Café hour is for all individuals in the community with concerns about early memory loss and their care partners to socialize, enjoy refreshments, and participate in a community-building end-of-the-week expressive arts experience.
+Free through the end of August, thanks to the generosity of the Pomeranz, Shankman and Martin Trusts: The Arts & Minds Café hour is for all individuals in the community with concerns about early memory loss and their care partnersto socialize, enjoy refreshments, and participate in a community-building end-of-the-week expressive arts experience.
 (Fridays from 2:30pm - 3:30pm)

 Individuals who wish to participate or volunteer in our Brain Power Community or Arts & Minds Community can email Ellen Somers, SJFS Assistant Director or call 315-446-9111, x.225, for further information.